-The optional Cloud Protection Layer feature of the Barracuda Email Security Gateway is an additional layer of cloud-based protection that blocks threats before they reach your network, prevents phishing and zero day attacks, and provides email continuity 1.
-Once email passes through the Cloud Protection Layer, the Barracuda Email Security Gateway filters email according to the more granular policies, further recipient verification, quarantining, and other features you configure on the appliance or virtual machine.
-You’ll use Barracuda Cloud Control for central management of your Cloud Protection Layer and your Barracuda Email Security Gateway(s).
+The optional Barracuda Cloud Protection Layer (CPL) feature of the Barracuda Email Security Gateway is an additional layer of cloud-based protection that blocks threats before they reach your network, prevents phishing and zero day attacks, and provides email continuity 1.
+Once email passes through CPL, the Barracuda Email Security Gateway filters email according to the more granular policies, further recipient verification, quarantining, and other features you configure on the appliance or virtual machine.
+You can use Barracuda Cloud Control for central management of your CPL and your Barracuda Email Security Gateway(s).
 See Advantages of the Cloud Protection Layer.

 1.If your mail server becomes unavailable, mail is spooled for up to 96 hours.

 Aggregated Statistics with CPL and the Barracuda Email Security Gateway

 With Barracuda Cloud Control, you can view email statistics from both your Barracuda Email Security Gateway(s) and CPL in an aggregated view/report; however, currently, if you have configured CPL to use a non-US region, those statistics are not included in aggregated reports/views in Barracuda Cloud Control.
 You can still view those statistics in CPL.

 How to set up and use the Cloud Protection Layer

 - Set up your Barracuda Email Security Gateway.

 - If you don't already have an active Advanced Threat Protection subscription, contact your Barracuda reseller or representative to purchase one.
 This subscription includes the Barracuda Cloud Protection Layer.

 - Continue with How to Set Up Barracuda Cloud Control, if you have not already configured your free account.

 - Follow instructions for initial setup of the Cloud Protection Layer with How to Set Up Your Cloud Protection Layer.